leobix/HolisticDL/README.md

 - ```utils_init.py```: contains function to load the different arguments.
 - ```utils_MLP_model.py```: contains initialization function for MLP models.
 Needs to be adapted for CNNs.
 - ```utils.py```: contains miscellaneous elements.

+You can modify parameters in the config file with the desired values.

+The documentation is a work in progress and will be updated soon.